sparkfun/Qwiic_OLED_Base_Py/README.md

 def runExample():

-    #  These lines of code are all you need to initialize the OLED and print the splash screen.
+    #  These lines of code are all you need to initialize the OLED display and print text on the screen.

     print("\nSparkFun Micro OLED Hello Example\n")
     myOLED = qwiic_oled_base.QwiicOledBase()